 Since they have aviation hull insurance, the next question is what other types of insurance might they need?
 Where is the cross-sell opportunity in all this?

-It turns out airlines can be quite predictable about insurance needs based on one indicator: how many aircrafts they have.
-How many aircrafts they have is closely connected to how much revenue they have, and in turn, how much insurance they may need.
+It turns out airlines can be quite predictable about insurance needs based on one indicator: how many aircraft they have.
+How many aircraft they have is closely connected to how much revenue they have, and in turn, how much insurance they may need.